williamjturkel/H3885G-FW25/Wk02/README.md

 ## **XLSX vs. CSV: The "Machine vs. Human" Distinction**

-When you are developing datasets that are both human- and machine readible, simpler formats are often better.
+When you are developing datasets that can be read by both humans and machines, simpler formats are often better.

 |**Feature**|**XLSX (Excel Workbook)**|**CSV (Comma-Separated Values)**|
 |---|---|---|